thirumurthis/Learnings/Jaeger/install_jaeger.md

 random num : 771
 ```

-* Once the `curl` command access the endpoing the traces are sent to Jaeger and we can view the spans from [Jaeger UI](http://localhost:16686) at `http://localhost:16686`
+* Once the `curl` command access the endpoint the traces are sent to Jaeger and we can view the spans from [Jaeger UI](http://localhost:16686) at `http://localhost:16686`

     > **INFO**
     >